erwindeg/loom-example/presentation/slides.md

 - suspend and resume are fast operations

 <!--
 Virtual threads are user mode threads.
+Low (initial) memory requirments because their stack is stored in the Heap.
+Order of 1000 more threads available
+Low overhead
 https://inside.java/2020/08/07/loom-performance/
 -->